Bhushan-Thombre/AMD-Project/README.md

 ##### 2) Cleaning the tweets data gathered.
 ##### 3) Creating the module for drawing out the sentiments from the data.
 ##### 4) Deciding polarity and subjectivity to classify the tweets as positive, negative and neutral.

+## The motive of the project is to analyze the sentiments of the recent tweets, as Elon musk is influencing personality.